bzika2001/Agile-Fundamentals/Section 1/section-1.md

 - **Working software** over comprehensive documentation
 - **Customer collaboration** over contract negotiation
 - **Responding** to change over following a plant

+**uncovering better ways** means learning.
+Learning as an organisation (or a team) on how to get better at developing software.